|

 Each section builds toward a calmer, more intentional classroom—one where students know what’s expected and feel respected, and where teachers feel confident and in control without becoming authoritarian.

-How the Course Is Structured
+How The Classroom Management Course Is Structured

 This free classroom management course is organized around a central hub page with clearly structured modules that you can move through at your own pace.